oemof/oemof-solph/doc/oemof_solph.rst

         inflow_conversion_factor=0.98, outflow_conversion_factor=0.8)

-Using the investment object with the GenericStorage component
+Using an investment object with the GenericStorage component
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Based on the `GenericStorage` object the `GenericInvestmentStorageBlock` adds two main investment possibilities.